-Launched in July 2015, the initiative is founded on the premise that there is a role for an institution that not only fosters groundbreaking research, but also serves to convene academic and governmental expertise from across the Asia-Pacific region in a dialogue aiming to inform policy and strategy.
+Launched in summer 2015, the U.S.-Asia Security Initiative (USASI) was founded at the Walter H. Shorenstein Asia-Pacific Research Center (APARC) on the premise that there is a role for an institution that not only fosters groundbreaking research, but also serves to convene academic and governmental expertise from across the Asia-Pacific region in a dialogue aiming to inform policy and strategy.

-Beginning with the 2017-18 academic year, the Taiwan Democracy Project is now part of APARC, where it joins the U.S.-Asia Security Initiative as the renamed Taiwan Democracy and Security Project (TDSP).
-The TDSP will continue to examine the political, social and regional dynamics confronting democracy in Taiwan, but in its new location will add a stronger focus on Taiwan’s security environment and the challenges and opportunities presented by its neighbors in the Western Pacific.
-The TDSP organizes an annual conference, a speaker series, and a student internship program, in addition to serving as a gateway for exchanges between Taiwan and the Stanford community.
+From 2017 to 2019, the Taiwan Democracy Project joind APARC as part of the U.S.-Asia Security Initiative and renamed Taiwan Democracy and Security Project (TDSP).
+TDSP examined the political, social and regional dynamics confronting democracy in Taiwan, with a focus on Taiwan’s security environment and the challenges and opportunities presented by its neighbors in the Western Pacific.
+TDSP organized an annual conference, a speaker series, and a student internship program, in addition to serving as a gateway for exchanges between Taiwan and the Stanford community.